bhavana41k/weather-forecast/README.md

 User enters a city name (e.g., "New York").

-App simulates an API call (but uses mock data).
+App simulates an API call.

 Displays a 5-day forecast with: